lubuntu-team/manual/source/2/2.2/2.2.2/libreoffice_calc.rst

 To make text bold in LibreOffice Calc press :kbd:`Control + B` or :menuselection:`Format --> Text --> Bold`.
 To make text italic press :kbd:`Control + I` or :menuselection:`Format --> Text --> Italic`.
 To have your text have a single underline :menuselection:`Format --> Text --> Single Underline`.

 To align text in the center of the cells press :kbd:`Control +E` or :menuselection:`Format --> Align Text --> Centered`.
 To align text in the cells to the right of the cell press :kbd:`Control +R` or :menuselection:` Format --> Align Text --> Right`.
 To switch the text back to being on the left press :kbd:`Control +L` or :menuselection:`Format --> Align Text --> Left`.
 To align text so that the edges of each cell all line up with being streched in the center press :kbd:`Control + J` or :menuselection:` Format --> Align Text --> Justified`.
-To align text to the top of the cell :menueselection:` Format --> Align Text --> Top`
+To align text to the top of the cell :menueselection:` Format --> Align Text --> Top`.

 To quit LibreOffice Calc press :kbd:`Control+Q`.